toolmantim/actions/pipeline-sync/README.md

-# Buildkite Pipeline Settings Sync GitHub Action
+# Buildkite Pipeline Sync GitHub Action

 A GitHub Action for storing your Buildkite pipeline settings in your source code, and having them automatically synchronised on `git push` via the [Buildkite Pipelines API](https://buildkite.com/docs/apis/rest-api/pipelines).